-713—Mathematical Statistics II (3) (Prereq: STAT 712) Further development of estimation theory and tests of hypotheses, including an introduction to Bayesian estimation, sufficiency, minimum variance principles, uniformly most powerful and likelihood ratio tests, and sequential probability ratio tests.
+713—Mathematical Statistics II (3) (Prereq: STAT 712) Further development of estimation theory and tests of hypotheses, including an introduction to Bayes methods, sufficiency and completeness, minimum variance principles, uniformly most powerful and likelihood ratio tests, consistency and asymptotic efficiency.

 Usually Offered: Spring Semesters

 Purpose: To acquaint beginning graduate students in statistics and other disciplines with the mathematical development of statistical inference.
 To provide a foundation for further study in statistical theory at both the master's and doctoral levels.

 Current Textbook: Statistical Inference (2nd edn.), by G. Casella and R.L.
 Berger.
 Duxbury, 2002.

 |Point Estimation: method of moments, maximum likelihood estimation, mean squared error, Cramer-Rao lower bound, best unbiased estimators||

 |Testing Hypotheses: Test statistics, "sensible" tests, most powerful tests and the Neyman-Pearson lemma, UMP tests, monotone likelihood ratio, likelihood ratio tests||

 |Confidence Intervals: pivotal quantities, test inversion, UMA intervals||

 |Asymptotic evaluation: consistency, asymptotic efficiency, large sample inferences||

 |Bayesian Methods: prior and posterior distributions, Bayes estimators, Bayesian intervals and tests||